 Though, I personally would recommend a Chromecast ($35), for casting your Android or iOS device screen to TV; it’s not the only option out there.
-Over the past weeks, we have tested several ways to mirror your smartphone to you TV.
-From Apple TV to Smart TV to MHL cable, each method have their own pros and cons, so here are are some of the best of them.
+Over the past weeks, we have tested several ways to mirror your smartphone to your TV.
+From Apple TV to Smart TV to MHL cable, each method has its own pros and cons, so here are are some of the best of them.

 iPhone/Android Cast Screen to TV Without Chromecast

 Have a smartphone and a simple TV with only an HDMI port?
 Well, guess what, Chromecast is not the only streaming device that can cast smartphone to the TV.
 Amazon Fire Stick, Roku, Apple TV, etc all have screen mirroring options built-in.

 While Amazon FireTV stick ($39) is not as good as chromecast, when it comes to streaming, it still works.
 You can reach the mirroring option by pressing and holding the Home button on the Amazon Firestick remote.
 Rest of the drill remains the same as long as both the devices are on the same WiFi network.
 Apparently, the 3rd generation Fire Stick no longer supports this feature.

 Roku 2017 and above models also support screen mirroring for Android and Windows 10 users.
 To enable mirroring on your Roku go to Home > Settings > System > Screen Mirroring.
 Once there, select your preferred way of connection.
 Next, on your Android smartphone, go to Settings and look for Wireless Display Options.
 You should see the Roku wireless display there.
 Just click on it followed by cast screen to start the connection process.